Yoshinobu Launch Complex

-It is the most Northern launch complex at Tanegashima, and along with the now inactive Osaki Launch Complex used for orbital launches.
-The Yoshinobu Launch Complex consists of two launch pads.
 The complex also contains a test stand for firing the LE-7 engines used in the first stage of the H-II and its derivatives.

 Prior to launch, rockets are processed vertically in the complex's vehicle assembly building.
 The rocket is rolled out to the launch pad on a mobile launcher platform about twelve hours before it is scheduled to launch.
 It takes around thirty minutes to transport the rocket from the assembly building to Pad 1.